The "Good" Bacteria Your Gut Loves

 LIFE-CHANGING BENEFITS OF PROBIOTICS

 The science behind probiotics has become clear with research: your gut contains approximately 100 trillion bacteria, but not all of it is good.
-As Metchnikoff believed, when the pathogen-forming bacteria becomes the predominant type in your gut, it can impact your health negatively, leading to conditions such as IBS, obesity, and even cancer.
+As Metchnikoff believed, when the pathogen-forming bacteria becomes the predominant type in your gut, it can impact your health negatively, contributing to conditions such as IBS, obesity, and even cancer.

 Improved Digestion and Reduced Bloating: The bacteria in your gut that are responsible for helping you digest your meals.
 If they’re out of whack, you may experience digestive discomfort and bloating.
 By rebalancing your gut with the right bacteria, you can get things back on track.

-Increased Immunity: Because probiotics are able to tip the scales of good-bad bacteria strongly back in the “good camp, they’re able to help increase your body’s overall immunity.
+Increased Immunity: Because probiotics are able to tip the scales of good-bad bacteria strongly back in the “good,” they’re able to help increase your body’s overall immunity.
 By fortifying the gut lining, probiotics also help prevent toxic food matter from entering the bloodstream and prompting an inflammatory response—a condition known as “leaky gut” that many experts believe is the cause of autoimmune symptoms and disorders.

 Weight Management: The bacterial makeup of your gut microbiome can help or hinder your efforts to shed weight, should that be your goal.
 Specific bacteria affect how many calories your body absorbs from food, while pathogens like Candida can trigger cravings for sugar.

-Clear Skin: Recent studies have shown a direct correlation between the gut and skin, and that when your gut is made up of more pathogenic bacteria than good, that we see it on our skin, resulting in breakouts and congestion.
+Clearer Skin: Recent studies have shown a direct correlation between the gut and skin, and that when your gut is made up of more pathogenic bacteria than good, that we see it on our skin, resulting in breakouts and congestion.
 Heal skin below the surface by regulating your gut flora.

-Hormone Balance: Scientists have recently uncovered that the gut microbiome plays a key role in the regulation of estrogen.
+Hormonal Balance: Scientists have recently uncovered that the gut microbiome plays a key role in the regulation of estrogen.
 While a healthy gut has been linked to normal regulation levels, when your microbiota is tipped in the wrong direction, it is in dysbiosis, which has been shown to potentially promote chronic, estrogen-related diseases.

 Regulated Inflammatory Response: Probiotics have been studied for the anti-inflammatory effects in the body, and are shown to be beneficial in the management of chronic inflammation, which can lead to more serious, long-term health concerns if left ignored.